-Improvement in households headed by urban low productivity workers accounts for a large part of improvement because they were a substantial portion of the population.
+Improvement in households headed by urban low-productivity workers account for a large part of improvement because they were a substantial portion of the population.
 However, households in this type improved at the same pace as other urban groups despite being the lowest performing initially, and the absolute gap was essentially unchanged.
-There was virtually zero positive effect from structural change in Brazil, as the higher performing groups did not expand.
-In fact, the expanding groups were actually lower performing.
-As in South Africa, the social programs, and, likely, rising wages for these lower level workers have led to improvement, but these groups still lag behind the better performers.
+There was very low positive effect from structural change in Brazil, as the higher performing groups did not expand.
+In fact, some of the expanding groups were actually lower performing.
+As in South Africa, the social programmes, and, likely, rising wages for these lower level workers have led to improvement, but these groups still lag behind the better performers.

 Both countries have raised the floor on living standards for the worst performing groups, certainly, but have not succeeded in truly allowing members of those groups to catch up.
-It is reasonable to suggest that despite the improvements for households in the lowest performing types, these households would be better off still, if their household heads had the opportunity and ability to more productively participate in their country's economy.
+This result can be illustrated by the large remaining gaps between the lower and higher performing groups, and by the small to non-existent shift towards inclusion in higher performing groups.
+It is reasonable to suggest that despite the improvements for households in the lowest performing types, these households would be better off still if their household heads had the opportunity and ability to more productively participate in their country's economy.